AkhilVKhatode/AdapterPatternBasic/README.md

 Each device has its own communication and control logic, but through adapters, we can control them using the same methods.

-## Files
+## Classes

-- `SmartDevice.py`: Defines the `SmartDevice` interface, which all device-specific adapters implement.
+- `SmartDevice`: Defines the `SmartDevice` interface, which all device-specific adapters implement.
-- `AirConditioner.py`: Contains the logic for controlling an Air Conditioner using Bluetooth.
+- `AirConditioner.`: Contains the logic for controlling an Air Conditioner using Bluetooth.
-- `SmartLight.py`: Contains the logic for controlling a Smart Light using Wi-Fi.
+- `SmartLight`: Contains the logic for controlling a Smart Light using Wi-Fi.
-- `CoffeeMachine.py`: Contains the logic for controlling a Coffee Machine using Zigbee.
+- `CoffeeMachine`: Contains the logic for controlling a Coffee Machine using Zigbee.
-- `AirConditionerAdapter.py`: Adapter for the Air Conditioner to conform to the `SmartDevice` interface.
+- `AirConditionerAdapter`: Adapter for the Air Conditioner to conform to the `SmartDevice` interface.
-- `SmartLightAdapter.py`: Adapter for the Smart Light to conform to the `SmartDevice` interface.
+- `SmartLightAdapter`: Adapter for the Smart Light to conform to the `SmartDevice` interface.
-- `CoffeeMachineAdapter.py`: Adapter for the Coffee Machine to conform to the `SmartDevice` interface.
+- `CoffeeMachineAdapter`: Adapter for the Coffee Machine to conform to the `SmartDevice` interface.
-- `SmartHomeController.py`: Main script to control all devices via their adapters.
+- `SmartHomeController`: Main script to control all devices via their adapters.

 ## How It Works